Miguel Ferrer: Career

 Ferrer began his acting career in the early 1980s, making guest appearances on episodic television.
 He played the younger version of his father's character on Magnum, P.I. in 1981.
 In 1983, he was given a small part as a waiter in The Man Who Wasn't There.
 He also had a minor role in Star Trek III: The Search for Spock (1984) as the U.S.S.
-Excelsior helm officer.
+Excelsior first officer.
 In 1984, he directed the Mark Medoff play “When Ya Coming Back, Red Ryder?” at the Coconut Grove Playhouse in Miami, Florida.
 He had a major role in the 1987 action film RoboCop as the corporate executive Bob Morton, the young, ambitious executive of Omni Consumer Products' Security Concepts and project leader of the RoboCop program.

 Ferrer's notable later roles include a sinister biker in Valentino Returns, an overzealous engineer in DeepStar Six (1989), a resourceful vigilante in Revenge (1990), Commander Arvid Harbinger in the comedy Hot Shots!
 Part Deux (1993), Lloyd Henreid in the Stephen King miniseries The Stand (1994), and a drug informant in Traffic (2000).
 He occasionally took on lead parts as well, such as The Harvest and The Night Flier.

 In the early 1990s, Ferrer appeared on three primetime TV series simultaneously: as D.A.
 Todd Spurrier in Shannon's Deal (1989–1991), as Cajun cop Beau Jack Bowman in Broken Badges (1990–1991), and as cynical, wittily abrasive FBI forensics specialist Albert Rosenfield in Twin Peaks (1990–91).
 Ferrer reprised the role of Rosenfield in the film Twin Peaks: Fire Walk with Me (1992).
-Ferrer played a super-villain called "The Weatherman" in the failed 1997 TV pilot, Justice League of America.
+Ferrer played a super-villain called "The Weatherman" in the 1997 TV pilot Justice League of America.
 Later in the same year, he provided the voice for a similar character, the Weather Wizard, in the Superman: The Animated Series episode "Speed Demons".
-In 1999, Ferrer voiced Aquaman in another Superman: Animated episode, "A Fish Story."
+In 1999, Ferrer voiced Aquaman in the Superman: The Animated Series episode "A Fish Story."
 The same year, at the 41st Grammy Awards, Ferrer was nominated for "Best Spoken Word Album for Children" in Disney's The Lion King II, "Simba's Pride Read-Along."
 He was also the protagonist of the American rock band Toto's music video for the song "I Will Remember", appearing alongside actor Edward James Olmos.